-B. Step One - SubdivisionBureau Commander.
+B. Step One - Bureau Commander.

-- 1. When a grievant determines that the immediate supervisor's oral response in the Preliminary Step is unsatisfactory, the grievant may then submit the grievance in writing to the SubdivisionBureau Commander on the Grievance Form, with a copy to the Grievance Chairpersonman.
-The Grievance form must be submitted to the BureauSubdivision Commander within seven (7) days following the immediate supervisor's oral response at the Preliminary Step.
-The Subdivision Bureau Commander shall date stamp the Grievance Form with the date of receipt.
+- 1. When a grievant determines that the immediate supervisor's oral response in the Preliminary Step is unsatisfactory, the grievant may then submit the grievance in writing to the Bureau Commander on the Grievance Form, with a copy to the Grievance Chairman.
+The Grievance form must be submitted to the Bureau Commander within seven (7) days following the immediate supervisor's oral response at the Preliminary Step.
+The Bureau Commander shall date stamp the Grievance Form with the date of receipt.
 Any grievance submitted after the seven (7) day time limit shall not be considered. - 2.
-The SubdivisionBureau Commander shall respond to the grievance in writing within seven (7) days of receipt of the written Grievance Form and shall date and sign the response and return one copy of it to the grievant and one copy to the Grievance Chairpersonman.
-If the grievant does not appeal the grievance to the Second Step of the Grievance Procedure within seven (7) days after receipt of the decision at this Step, the grievance is considered satisfactorily resolved. - 3.
-When a member's immediate supervisor is a Subdivision Bureau Commander, the grievance may be submitted in writing to the Chief of Police at Step Two and Step One shall be considered waived. - C. Step Two Chief of Police. - 1.
-If the grievant is not satisfied with the answer in Step One, the grievant, within seven (7) days following the grievant's receipt of the Step One response, may appeal the grievance to Step Two by submitting a copy of the Grievance Form containing the written response at the prior Step and any other pertinent documents to the Office of the Chief of Police.
+The Bureau Commander shall respond to the grievance in writing within seven (7) days of receipt of the written Grievance Form and shall date and sign the response and return one copy of it to the grievant and one copy to the Grievance Chairman.
+If the grievant does not appeal the grievance to the Second Step of the Grievance Procedure within seven (7) days after receipt of the decision at this Step, the grievance is considered satisfactorily resolved.

+3. When a member's immediate supervisor is a Bureau Commander, the grievance may be submitted in writing to the Chief of Police at Step Two and Step One shall be considered waived.

+C. Step Two - Chief of Police.

+- 1. If the grievant is not satisfied with the answer in Step One, the grievant, within seven (7) days following the grievant's receipt of the Step One response, may appeal the grievance to Step Two by submitting a copy of the Grievance Form containing the written response at the prior Step and any other pertinent documents to the Office of the Chief of Police.
 The grievance form will be stamped in the Chief's office to reflect the date of receipt.
-Any grievance submitted after the seven (7) day limit shall not be considered. - The Chief of Police shall respond to the grievance in writing within seven (7) days of receipt of the written Grievance Form, and shall date and sign the response, and return one copy of it to the grievant and one copy to the Grievance Chairpersonman.
-If the grievant does not appeal the grievance to the Third Step of the Grievance

-Procedure within seven (7) days after receipt of the decision at this Step, the grievance is considered satisfactorily resolved.
+Any grievance submitted after the seven (7) day limit shall not be considered. - 2.
+The Chief of Police shall respond to the grievance in writing within seven (7) days of receipt of the written Grievance Form, and shall date and sign the response, and return one copy of it to the grievant and one copy to the Grievance Chairman.
+If the grievant does not appeal the grievance to the Third Step of the Grievance Procedure within seven (7) days after receipt of the decision at this Step, the grievance is considered satisfactorily resolved.

-- D. Step Three Safety Director. - 1.
-If the grievant is not satisfied with the answer in Step Two, the grievant, within seven (7) days following the grievant's receipt of the Step Two response, may appeal the grievance to Step Three by submitting a copy of the Grievance Form, containing the written response at the prior Steps and any other pertinent documents, to the Office of the Safety Director.
+D. Step Three - Safety Director.

+- 1. If the grievant is not satisfied with the answer in Step Two, the grievant, within seven (7) days following the grievant's receipt of the Step Two response, may appeal the grievance to Step Three by submitting a copy of the Grievance Form, containing the written response at the prior Steps and any other pertinent documents, to the Office of the Safety Director.
 For purposes of this step, submission to the secretary of the Chief of Police will be considered submission to the Office of the Safety Director.
 The form will be stamped by the secretary to accurately reflect the date of receipt.
 Any grievance submitted after the seven (7) day time limit shall not be considered. - 2.
-The Safety Director shall schedule a meeting to be held within fourteen (14) days of receipt of the Grievance Form to discuss the grievance with the Grievance Chairpersonman.
-The Grievance Chairpersonman may bring the grievant and appropriate grievance representatives to the meeting. - 3.
-In the meeting, the Grievance Chairpersonman may provide the Safety Director or a representative designated for this purpose a full explanation of the grievance and the material facts relating thereto. - 4.
-The Safety Director shall respond to the grievant and the Grievance Chairperson in writing within fourteen (14) days of the meeting in this Step. - 5.
-If the position of Safety Director is vacant at the time a grievance is submitted to Step Three, the Mayor shall act in place of the Safety Director.
+The Safety Director shall schedule a meeting to be held within fourteen (14) days of receipt of the Grievance Form to discuss the grievance with the Grievance Chairman.
+The Grievance Chairman may bring the grievant and appropriate grievance representatives to the meeting. - 3.
+In the meeting, the Grievance Chairman may provide the Safety Director or a representative designated for this purpose a full explanation of the grievance and the material facts relating thereto.